morsigler/To-Do-App-Testing/README.md

 # To-Do-App-Testing
+## About
+Example Cypress and TypeScript testing automation project.
+The project runs on : https://todomvc.com/examples/react/#/
+The tests are from this STD: https://docs.google.com/spreadsheets/d/1j3yRV4BbWYAyItUxO2SfiZTnTeNWkPvhKjGIt546lIk/edit?usp=sharing
+Implemented tests are:
+      - New task text bar - Add Task - Special chars
+      - New task text bar - Toggle all
+      - Task in list - Delete

 ## Project requirements
 1. Verify node.js installed (on cmd/terminal run node -v).
 If not, install node.js latest version (https://nodejs.org/en/download)
 2. **Optional** - If you want to edit or write new tests, download and install visual studio code latest version (https://code.visualstudio.com/download).
 For run purpose only there is no need in IDE.